tadorsey735/watson-tone-analyzer/assets/singlecommand-legacy-protectorate/README.md

 <img src="./assets/ouroboros.jpg" width="100%">

-## The World's Different After 300 Years on Ice
+## The World's Different After 300 Years on Ice and Python 2 is Officially EOL

 So now that you're caught up a little bit, let's jump in.
 First you'll need Python 3.7 and virtualenv installed on your machine.
 You can check if they are by using these commands: